cgwire/kitsu/docs/README.md

 On this section we will detailled all the Kitsu's different module

 * [Schedules](Schedules/README.md): Everything you need to know to set your schedules
-* [batch-action](batch-action/README.md): Let Kitsu do all the heavy lifting for you
+* [Batch Action](batch-action/README.md): Let Kitsu do all the heavy lifting for you
-* [playlist](playlist/README.md): Stay focus during the review and gain more time with the playlist
+* [Playlist](playlist/README.md): Stay focus during the review and gain more time with the playlist

 ## Tutorials